jjanvier/akeneo-pim-community-dev/src/Akeneo/Bundle/ElasticsearchBundle/README.md

 No support of any sort of query builder is provided.
 Neither of automatically mapping entities to Elasticsearch documents.
 For such features, please take a look at the excellent [ONGR Elasticsearch Bundle](https://github.com/ongr-io/ElasticsearchBundle) and [ElasticsearchDSL](https://github.com/ongr-io/ElasticsearchDSL) packages.
 We didn't use those packages for two main reasons:
-    - they require Symfony 2.8, which, at the time this README is written, is not compatible with our stack
+    - they require Symfony 2.8, which, at the time of this README is written, is not compatible with our stack
     - we wanted to run pure simple and native Elasticsearch queries

 This bundle is intended to remain simple and stupid.
 If at some point, we need more advanced features, we should consider replacing this bundle by something more powerful that already exists.

 ## Loading the index configuration